jbuget/deeplr/README.md

 See https://github.com/DeepLcom/deepl-node#text-translation-options

-> ⚠️ The option is marked as "Beta" by Deepl.
+> ℹ️ ️For the moment, the option is marked as "Beta" by Deepl.

 ## Benchmark